 Be realistic about repairs you can do yourself

 Some damage to your trees is not visible or obvious from the ground.
 Harsh winter conditions can cause limbs high in the treetops to split or break, which will create a hazard during any future strong wind storms.

 Do not be tempted to climb a ladder while operating a chainsaw or other equipment.
 It can be extremely dangerous to try to address this damage without the help of a professional arborist.

 Ask, “To save or not to save?”

-Tree repair should be attempted only if a major portion of the tree is still intact.
-If the whole side or top is gone, it is questionable whether it is worth spending the time and money to salvage the tree.
+Generally, it only makes sense to attempt tree repair if a major portion of the tree is still intact.
+If the whole side or top is gone, it’s questionable whether it is worth spending the time and money to salvage the tree.
 While removing a large, mature tree is not desirable, the smart choice may be to replace it with a new tree.